-("PAYEE NAME") ("PAYEE NUMBER") A. PAYEE is: a member of BLUE DIAMOND or an almond grower under contract with BLUE DIAMOND (hereinafter referred to as "Member/Grower") a sharecropper/lessee of almond-producing lands of a Member/Grower of BLUE DIAMOND and as such is entitled to receive, and has been assigned by the Member/Grower, a percentage of Member's/Grower's crop and crop proceeds.
-B. Member/Grower is a party, and Member's/Grower's almond-producing lands are committed to a standard Crop Agency Agreement or Purchase and Sale Agreement with BLUE DIAMOND pursuant to which Member/Grower has agreed to deliver to BLUE DIAMOND the entire almond crop from the almond-producing lands under contract and BLUE DIAMOND has agreed to process and market the almond crop for Member/Grower.
+("PAYEE NAME") ("PAYEE NUMBER") A. PAYEE is: \(\square\) a member of BLUE DIAMOND or an almond " Member/Grower ") \(\square\) a sharecropper/lessee of almond-producing lands of a Membe Member/Grower, a percentage of Member's/Grower's crop and cr r/Grower of BLUE DIA with BLUE DIAMOND (hereinafter referred to as MOND and as such is entitled to receive, and has been assigned by the B. Member/Grower is a party, and Member's/Grower's almond-producing lands are committed to a standard Crop Agency Agreement or Purchase and Sale Agreement with BLUE DIAMOND pursuant to which Member/Grower has agreed to deliver to BLUE DIAMOND the entire almond crop from the almond-producing lands under contract and BLUE DIAMOND has agreed to process and market the almond crop for Member/Grower.
 C. Under the terms of the Crop Agency Agreement or Purchase and Sale Agreement, and subject to the Bylaws of BLUE DIAMOND , BLUE DIAMOND is under an obligation to return to Member/Grower the net proceeds from the marketing of Member's/Grower's almond crops in each year at such times and in such amounts as the Board of Directors of BLUE DIAMOND shall determine.
-D. PAYEE and BLUE DIAMOND desire to modify in certain re PAYEE for the Crop Year (as hereinafter defined) pursuant to the DIAMOND . crop payments which BLUE DIAMOND would normally make to nent or Purchase and Sale Agreement and the Bylaws of BLUE BLUE DIAMOND and PAYEE, by their execution of and signature to o this agreement immed liately below, agree as follows: BLUE DIAMOND GROWERS, By: PAYEE, By: Dated: Dated: 1.
-This Agreement shall apply to all crops (or PAYEE'S share account(s) ONLY (enter EACH contract number to be affected e) harvested and delivered to BLUE DIAMOND for the following Crop Year:, Contracts #(s) The Crop Year of this Agreement shall mean that period comm nencing July 1 of the ye ear specified above and ending June 30 of the following calendar year. d by BLUE DIAMON f delivery ("Accelerated Advance Payments YES ☐ NO ☐ DEFERRED PAYMENT(S) ELECTION (If "Y es", complete the appro opriate sections below) nich would otherwise be e made to PAYEE for the Crop Year before the date provided in A. Withheld as to all amounts in excess of the "Non-deferred \$ for Account # Amount(s)" indicated to the right \$ for Account # The Non-deferred Amount shall be paid by BLUE DIAM IOND to PAYEE from the first payments to be made to PAYEE until the Non-deferred Amount is paid.
-OR B. Withheld in full by BLUE DIAMOND as to all payments designated below (Mark the box(s) for the payment(s) you wish to be deferred). (☐) The Delivery Advance Payment - made shortly (☐) The First Progress Payment - made in Spring o (☐) The Second Progress Payment - made in the Su (☐) The Third Progress Payment - made in the Sur (☐) All Payments - payments listed above. of the calendar year folloummer of the calendar y owing the year of delivery. year following the year of delivery.
-AND C. The crop payments or a portion thereof which are withl DIAMOND to PAYEE on the day and month of the MARK ONE: Within the first 5 days of busin Within the first 5 days of busin ness in January ness in February Within the first 5 days of business in March Other
+D. PAYEE and BLUE DIAMOND desire to modify in certain re PAYEE for the Crop Year (as hereinafter defined) pursuant to the DIAMOND .
+BLUE DIAMOND and PAYEE, by their execution of and signature to o this agreement immedia ately below, agree as follows: BLUE DIAMOND GROWERS, By: PAYEE , By: Dated: Dated: 1.
+This Agreement shall apply to all crops (or PAYEE'S share account(s) ONLY (enter EACH contract number to be affected harvested and delivered to BLUE DIAMOND for the following Crop Year:, Contracts #(s) The Crop Year of this Agreement shall mean that period comm , nencing July 1 of the yea ur specified above and ending June 30 of the following calendar year. d by BLUE DIAMOND f delivery ("Accelerated landwarder Payments YES ☐ NO ☐ DEFERRED PAYMENT(S) ELECTION (If "Y es" complete the approx priate sections below) 3.
+The crop payments or portion thereof hereafter described wh paragraph C. below shall be (Mark EITHER box A. OR box nich would otherwise be r A. Withheld as to all amounts in excess of the "Non-deferred \$ for Account # Amount(s)" indicated to the right \$ for Account # The Non-deferred Amount shall be paid by BLUE DIAM IOND to PAYEE from the ne first payments to be made to PAYEE until the Non-deferred Amount is paid.
+OR B. Withheld in full by BLUE DIAMOND as to all payments designated below (Mark the box(s) for the payment(s) you wish to be deferred). (☐) The Delivery Advance Payment - made shortly (☐) The First Progress Payment - made in Spring o (☐) The Second Progress Payment - made in the Su (☐) The Third Progress Payment - made in the Sur (☐) All Payments - payments listed above. of the calendar year follow immer of the calendar ye wing the year of delivery. ar following the year of delivery.
+AND C. The crop payments or a portion thereof which are withl DIAMOND to PAYEE on the day and month of the MARK ONE: Within the first 5 days of busin Within the first 5 days of busin ness in January ness in February) Within the first 5 days of business in March Other